straightVibing/Initial-Report/Initial Report.md

 ## Modelling Work

+- methodologies
+- approaches
+- equations
+- assumptions
+- Aim for a 1/2 a page more
+- Pick out interesting points at the end of modelling work
+- Link to objectives section

 The large amount of experimental work provides plenty of data to validate new and existing MFC models.
 One such example is a model developed by @Oliveira2013 that could correctly predict how the substrate concentration and temperature affected the cells biofilm thickness and performance.
 As part of this the temperature considered by model was adjusted between the values of 20$^{\circ}$C, 30$^{\circ}$C and 40$^{\circ}$C.